bpoulliot/cloud_recordings_download/README.md

 4. Writes new CSV with proper newlines and columns

 Usage: ./postman_jsontocsv.py [input-file] [outputfile]

+## cloud_rec_json-to-csv.py
+1. Two arguments, input JSON from Postman that returns cloud recordings and destination file.
+2. SEE postman_jsontoCSV.py walkthrough

+Usage: ./cloud_rec_json-to-csv.py [input-file] [outputfile]

+## zoom_oauth.py
+NOTE: Depends on rauth Python library (may be unmaintained -- will search for better alternative)

+A Python script, defines a function that either fetches a token or refreshes an existing token.
+Not terribly secure, use at your own risk.

+1. Checks for existing refresh token in JSON credentials file
+2. If present:
+    a.
+Sends a request to Zoom API to renew token authorization
+    b.
+Writes refresh token to JSON creds file from API response
+    c.
+Returns Zoom OAuth2 token
+4. If not present:
+    a.
+Sends request for authorization to Zoom
+    b.
+Opens web browser to Zoom + redirect URL
+    c.
+Requests user input of redirect URL (includes authorization code for token request)
+    d.
+Sends a request for an OAuth2 token using authorization code from #4c
+    e.
+Writes refresh token to JSON creds file from API response
+    f.
+Returns Zoom OAuth2 token

+Usage: N/A (used in download_account_recordings) -- can be used on its own if needed

+## download_account_recordings.py
+NOTE: Dependency on zoom_oauth.py.
+Requires some configuration such as output dir, dates, CSV log file name, Zoom account ID (if not using "me")...

+1. Uses zoom_oauth.py to get an Oauth2 token or refresh an existing token.
+2. Grabs a list of cloud recordings from an account -- CURRENTLY ACCOUNT LEVEL ONLY, MAX 300 RECORDINGS
+3. Documents the JSON response for each recording in a CSV
+4. Downloads 3 files (if present, must be "completed" status): MP4 recording, TXT chat file, VTT audio transcript
+5. Renames files (using "topic" from API response) to alphanumeric, replaces illegal characters with hyphens (regular expression can be customized)
+6. Creates folders for each recording (using "topic" from API response) w/ same replacement scheme as #5

+Usage: ./download_account_recordings.py

 # Postman Collection for Zoom
 Here's the collection I used: